ordinals/ord/docs/src/inscriptions.md

 First the string `ord` is pushed, to disambiguate inscriptions from other uses of envelopes.

-`OP_1` indicates that the next push contains the content type, and `OP_0` indicates that subsequent data pushes contain the content itself.
+`OP_PUSH 1` indicates that the next push contains the content type, and `OP_PUSH 0`indicates that subsequent data pushes contain the content itself.
 Multiple data pushes must be used for large inscriptions, as one of taproot's few restrictions is that individual data pushes may not be larger than 520 bytes.